positron48/hass-caretaker/README.md

    - Scan interval (optional): How often to check robot status in seconds (default: 60)
 5. Click "Submit"

+## Proxy Server

+The integration includes a built-in proxy server that allows you to access your robot's web interface from outside your local network.
+When you add a robot to the integration, it's automatically registered with the proxy server.

+This works as follows:
+- Your Home Assistant instance is accessible from the internet via your domain
+- The robot is only accessible on your local network
+- The integration acts as a middle-man, proxying all requests between the external client and the local robot

+All communication still passes through Home Assistant's authentication system, so your robot remains secure.

 ## API Endpoints

 The integration uses these API endpoints:

 - Status check: `http://<ip_address>/bt/status`
+- Proxy: `/api/esp32_robot_proxy/<robot-id>/`

 ## Usage